^

 Side effects Herpeval

-The main side effects:
+Main side effects:

-• disorders associated with the hepatobiliary system: a temporary increase in liver function tests (sometimes described as hepatitis);
+• disorders associated with the hepatobiliary system: temporary increase in liver function tests (sometimes described as hepatitis);

-• immune lesions: anaphylaxis occurs occasionally;
+• immune damage: anaphylaxis occurs occasionally;

 • disorders of the respiratory system and sternum organs: dyspnea;